-A. Your right to get information in a way that meets your needs
+A. Your right to get services and information in a way that meets your needs

-We must tell you about the plan's options, rules, and benefits and your rights in a way that you can understand.
+We must ensure that all services are provided to you in a culturally competent and accessible manner.
+We must also tell you about the plan's options, rules, and benefits and your rights in a way that you can understand.
 We must tell you about your rights each year that you are in our plan.

 - To get information in a way that you can understand, call Member Services.
-Our plan has people who can answer questions in different languages. - Our plan can also give you materials for free in Spanish and in formats such as large print, braille, or audio. - You can ask that we always send you information in the language or format you need.
+Our plan has free interpreter services available to answer questions in different languages. - Our plan can also give you materials for free in Spanish and in formats such as large print, braille, or audio.
+You can ask that we always send you information in the language or format you need.
 This is called a standing request.
 We will keep track of your standing request so you do not need to make separate requests each time we send you information.
 To get this document in an alternate format or a language other than English, please contact Member Services at (855) 735-5831, TTY: 711, 7 days a week, 8 a.m. to 8 p.m., local time.
 If you prefer to receive documents like this in the future in a language other than English, please contact the State at (888) 549-0820, TTY: 711, Monday Friday, 8 a.m. to 5 p.m., local time to update your record with the preferred language.
 A representative can help you make or change a standing request.
-You can also contact your Care Coordinator for help with standing requests. - If you are having trouble getting information from our plan because of language problems or a disability and you want to file a complaint, call Medicare at 1-800-MEDICARE (1-800-633-4227).
+You can also contact your Care Coordinator for help with standing requests. - If you are having trouble getting information from our plan because of language problems or a disability and you want to file a complaint, call: - Medicare at 1-800-MEDICARE (1-800-633-4227).
 You can call 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048. - You can also call Healthy Connections Medicaid directly for help with problems.
+TTY users should call 1-877-486-2048. - Medicaid at 1-888-549-0820.
+This number is available Monday through Friday from 8.00 a.m. to 6:00 p.m.
+TTY users should call 1-888-842-3620 - Office of Civil Rights at 1-800-368-1019 or TTY 1-800-537-7697. - You can also call Healthy Connections Medicaid directly for help with problems.
 Here is how to get help from Healthy Connections Medicaid: - Call the Healthy Connections Prime Advocate at 1-844-477-4632.
 They can help you understand the complaint process and tell you who can help.
 TTY users should call 711.

-A. Usted tiene derecho a recibir información de una manera que cumpla con sus necesidades
+A. Usted tiene derecho a recibir servicios e información de una manera que cumpla con sus necesidades